 Betsy Jaeger

-• What We Do to the Earth, We Do to Ourselves: 4 life-sized masks in paper mache, paint, encaustic and found objects.
+• WHAT WE DO TO THE EARTH, WE DO TO OURSELVES; 4 life-sized masks in papier mache, paint, encaustic and found objects.

-• EARTH: Kayford Mountain, WATER: Consol Settling Pond, AIR: Fort Martin Power Plant. ---- papièr maché, acrylic, ink jet print and plexiglas, 11” x 14" x 3”
+• EARTH: Kayford Mountain, WATER: Consol Settling Pond, AIR: Fort Martin Power Plant. ---- papier mache, acrylic, ink jet print and plexiglas, 11" x 14" x 3" (each box)

 Living in rural West Virginia gives me a front row seat to the devastating impacts of coal removal and, more recently, fracking.
 We literally got a front row seat in 2012 when a strip mine permit was approved for the land directly in front of us.
 After the logging, blasting and massive earth moving, the coal company declared bankruptcy and abandoned the site three years later, leaving our neighborhood torn apart with acid mine drainage flowing into our streams. (see my two YouTube videos: Going, Going Gone and Strip Mine Legacy).